 A village meeting was held on 11th April 2019 at which Thomas Homes presented plans and designs.
 It was hoped to hold another meeting in 2019 but a detailed archeological survey of the Hub site and surrounding fields revealed significant finds which led to Historic England scheduling part of the site in March 2020.

 A proposed new layout avoids building on any of the land scheduled by Historic England.
 The village hall and school sites have been moved from the east to the south of the development and the school playing field will extend south towards the southern boundary of the field.
 We were advised to discuss these changes with the county archaeologist before considering re-submitting the plan to the examiner.
 These discussions are ongoing.
-However, it is likely that our developer will need to undertake further archaeological excavation before the county archaeologist (and therefore Historic England) would approve the new plans.
+However, it is likely that our developer will need to undertake further archaeological excavation before the county archaeologist (and therefore Historic England) will approve the new plans.